DuncanRamuhashi/-The-King-of-Fighters/README.md

-Sure thing!
-Here's a draft of a README for "The King of Fighters":
+Got it!
+Here's the revised README for *The King of Fighters*:

 ---